islomar/poc-vuejs/README.md

 * Computed properties are cached based on their dependencies.
 A computed property will only re-evaluate when some of its dependencies have changed.
 * In comparison, a method invocation will always run the function whenever a re-render happens
 * Vue does provide a more generic way to observe and react to data changes on a Vue instance: **watch properties**.
+* **Watchers**: While computed properties are more appropriate in most cases, there are times when a custom watcher is necessary.
+That’s why Vue provides a more generic way to react to data changes through the watch option.
+This is most useful when you want to perform asynchronous or expensive operations in response to changing data.

 ## Testing